Restoring native woodland in Glen Affric

 The future for Glen Affric

-We will continue to work in partnership with stakeholders, such as Trees for Life and the Deer Management Group, to continue that process.
+We will continue to work in partnership with stakeholders, such as Trees for Life and the local Deer Management Group, to continue this process.
 By doing so, we will ensure that Glen Affric and its rich diversity of species and habitats are protected for future generations to experience and enjoy.